bdoms/gae_blog/readme.txt

 = Using a Custom Base Template =

-You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you already have one that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gaeblog folder).
+You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you already have a Mako that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gaeblog folder).
 For example, if your directory structure looks like this: